cf256/vg-vm-video-blocker/README.md

 # vg-vm-video-blocker
-Removes the autoplaying videos from VGs 2018 World Cup site.
+Removes the (annoying) autoplaying videos from VGs 2018 World Cup site.

 # How to install
 1. Clone repository